Bruce George Peter Lee: Conviction and sentence

 On 20 January 1981, Lee pleaded not guilty at Leeds Crown Court to 26 counts of murder, but guilty to 26 counts of manslaughter on the grounds of diminished responsibility, and to 11 counts of arson.
 Prosecutors accepted the guilty pleas, saying that it was not in the public interest to incur the expense of a trial.

 He had also confessed to an additional ten nonfatal fires, set in locations including shops and warehouses; he was not charged for those incidents.

 Lee was initially taken to Park Lane Special Hospital in Liverpool and was later transferred to Rampton Secure Hospital.
 Although he had been convicted of more deaths than any previous killer in British history, Lee received relatively little national publicity, possibly because he was convicted of manslaughter rather than murder, and also because the trial of Peter Sutcliffe, which was a much more high-profile case, was ongoing at the same time.

 In 1983, a public inquiry concluded that the fire at the Wensley Lodge was accidental and that Lee was not responsible for it or the deaths of the eleven residents.
 Senior fire investigation officers supported the inquiry's conclusions.
 Lee's eleven relevant manslaughter convictions were later duly quashed on appeal.
 Tredget has recanted his confessions, consistently claiming his innocence since the late 1980s.

 A new appeal was launched in 2021 following a referral from the Criminal Cases Review Commission, arguing due to his physical disabilities he could not have committed the crimes and had falsely confessed due to the state of his mental health.
 The Court of Appeal ruled in 2022 that Tredget could not have been responsible for two fires, acquitting him of two counts of arson and three of manslaughter; the remaining convictions were upheld.

 Aftermath

 Sagar, the detective in charge of Lee's case, later launched a libel action against The Sunday Times after it published articles suggesting Lee's statements had not been entirely voluntary.
 The judge at Lee's 1983 appeal stated that he was confident that Lee's statements were "freely given" and the paper later withdrew the allegations and offered an apology, with the case finally settling out of court in 1987.
-Sagar, who had retired and was made an MBE, had stated that he hoped Lee will one day be deemed fit and safe enough to be freed.
+Sagar, who had retired and was made an MBE, had stated that he hoped Lee would one day be deemed fit and safe enough to be freed.
 Sagar died in March 2010.